 - If you have already been awarded your degree, apply to be registered at the next monthly Board meeting.
 See the cut-off dates for submitting applications.

-If you miss an application deadline, you can request fast track registration for an extra fee of $250.
-Fast tracking takes up to 7 days and costs $250 in addition to standard fees.
+If you miss an application deadline, you can request fast track processing of your registration application.
+Fast tracking takes up to 7 days and costs $155 in addition to standard fees.

 How to apply and what to send us

 You can email your application to Board [email protected]

 You must send the Board the following documents as good quality PDF files (not .JPEG, .PNG or other image files):

 Proof that you have been or will be awarded your degree: